Financial-Times/careers/internal-products.md

 Benefits of our permanent roles also include:

 - Work-life balance: Flexible hours.
 Work from home until December 2021 (or further, if it's still not safe to come to the office by then)
 - ~10% performance-based bonus given out every february.
-(We are skipping 2021 for all staff due to the current situation, but back from 2022)
+(We're skipping 2021 for all staff due to the current situation, but back from 2022)
 - 25 days holiday increases to 30 days after 2 years
 - Triple pension: For every £1 you put towards your pension the FT put £2, up to 6% of your salary (8% over 45).
 (This has modified to  be single-matching for 2020 and back to tripple from 2021)
 - Conference, travel and training budget.
 We frequently attend and often sponsor conferences like JSConfEU, LeadDev, FFConf...